crystallabs/crysterm/README.md

 ## Everything in the toolkit tunable

-Every value choice in the toolkit has a default value and can be overriden.
+Every internal setting in the toolkit has a default value and can be overriden.
-Unless left at (auto-detected) defaults, values can be specified in config file (`~/.config/crysterm/config.yml`), env (`CRYSTERM_*`), CLI flag, or code — currently 69 total low-level settings available in any Crysterm program out of the box.
+Unless left at (pre-set or auto-detected) defaults, values can be specified in config file (`~/.config/crysterm/config.yml`), env (`CRYSTERM_*`), CLI flag, or code — currently ~70 total low-level settings available in any Crysterm program out of the box.

 ```sh